 During the assignment process, a shopping list of available positions is published.
 Members utilize this list to construct their e-Resume.
 The e-Resume is a communication tool that allows members to express their assignment desires.
 When creating an e-Resume, members should consider professional growth opportunities, assignment priority, evaluations, past assignments, sea/shore ratio for rating and personal objectives.
 Members are encouraged to list as many positions as possible on their e-Resume, beginning with the positions they most desire.
-Ultimately, assignments are determined by considering multiple factors: The needs of the service, the needs of the unit and the needs/desires of the member.
+Ultimately, assignments are determined by considering multiple factors: the needs of the service, the needs of the unit and the needs/desires of the member.
 Once selected for a position, members will receive orders.
 Servicemembers are encouraged to seek career counseling from their assignment officer.

 The Coast Guard is committed to ensuring Coast Guard members have access to adequate housing.
-Adequate housing is available through a number of avenues, including Coast Guard-owned housing, Department of Defense housing, housing in the community, public-private venture housing and government leased housing.
+Adequate housing is available through a number of avenues, including Coast Guard-owned housing, DOD housing, housing in the community, public-private venture housing and government leased housing.
 Assignment to Coast Guard-owned family and unaccompanied personnel housing (UPH) is mandatory when it is available and adequate.
 Assignment to leased housing is not mandatory.
-For outside the continental United States (OCONUS) locations where Coast Guard-owned family housing or UPH is not available, housing officers must refer members to DoD, Department of State (DoS) or other sponsoring agencies housing office.
+For outside the continental United States (OCONUS) locations where Coast Guard-owned family housing or UPH is not available, housing officers must refer members to DOD, Department of State (DoS) or other sponsoring agencies housing office.
 To ensure efficient use of Coast Guard-owned family housing and UPH, all members in receipt of Permanent Change of Station (PCS) orders will be required to submit an Application for Assignment to Military Housing, Form CG-5267, to their new unit’s housing officer prior to receipt of final orders.
 This form is a requirement prior to making any housing arrangements at your new duty station.
 The housing office can advise you of your options and help you make the appropriate choices without conflicting with Coast Guard policy.

 Additional housing information can be obtained at: